-I am Simon Denvers, a designer/maker of homewares, wall art, jewellery and wooden boxes.
+I am a designer/maker of homewares, wall art, jewellery and modern wall clocks.
 I’m based in rural Derbyshire in the UK, between Manchester and Sheffield.
 I still make all my designs and products in my tiny workshop, on my own, start to finish.

 I have a strong mathematical and musical background, which I incorporate into my designs.
 You’ll see a good deal of geometric repeats in my work, alongside the more abstract and organic patterns.
 I like my designs to be interesting, fun, useful and above all different to what is generally available.
 Two of the most often words used to describe my work are “quirky” and “unusual”.

 Everything I produce has been designed in a CAD package, then cut out or engraved either by one of my laser cutters, or built on the 3D printer.
 I hand assemble and hand finish everything.
 I love the mix of hi-tech making methods with traditional hand made techniques.

 I enjoy meeting the buying public at craft fairs as I get direct feedback on my work.

 Mostly I make wood coasters, wall clocks, placemats, wall art to hang up and occasionally jewellery, through a combination of “generative” computer programs and hand drawn geometric designs.
 I started out and trained making jewellery but found it quite fiddly for my hands, so quickly moved onto larger things.

 My favourite material by far is wood, especially walnut.